-Edna Carille, Aged 11.
-Underwood, Ia.
-Blue Side.
-There was a little house by the river in which two little girls used to play. would watch the pebbles as the wind would rock them to the shore, and this little place the children would call the pool" and they would say the fairles kept their house very clean.
-They could see fish and beautiful shells as they looked down at the clear, cool water.
+There was a little house by the river in which two little girls used to play. would watch the pebbles as the wind would rock them to the shore, and this "fairy pool" and they would say the could see fish and beautiful shells as they looked down at the clear, cool Blood and Thunder looked like The Great water.
 One day Alice was unkind to her sister.
 She went down to the pool and sat there.
-When she looked down she could not see the clear water; it was muddy, and instead of seeing the fish she saw a big, ugly snake colled ready to jump at her.
-Alice began to sob as if her heart would break. .
-A lady stepped out and said, "What are you crying for, little girl?"
-Alice said, "The pool is not pretty, and I am sorry I have been rude to my sister."
-The fairy told Alice to go and meet her sister, so Alice went and they threw their arms around each other and kissed.
-They went back to the pool and it was clear. hearts.
-If you are good the pool will be clear and clean, and if you are not good the pool will be dirty and muddy." she disappeared, and Alice woke up, for she had been dreaming.
+When she looked down she could not see the clear water; it was muddy, and instead of seeing the fish she saw a big, ugly snake coiled ready to jump at her.
+Alice began to sob do.
+At last the girl (whose name was stepped out and said, "What are you crying for, little girl?"
+Alice said, "The poel is not pretty, and I am sorry I have She been rude to my sister."
+The fairy told went and they threw their arms around each other and kissed.
+They went back to the pool and it was clear.
+"Children," She took it to Mr. Taylor and he gave | said the fairy, "the pool is just like your hearts.
+If you are good the pool will be clear and clean, and if you are not good bought everything they needed and lived the pool will be dirty and muddy."
+So she disappeared, and Alice woke up, for she had been dreaming.